Hilaryous/walkabout/README.md

 # I4: Walking Plans Complete
 ### Needs: ###
   * User can pick a distance
-  * User can pick a start location
+  * User can pick a start sight
-  * Locations are selected
+  * Sights are selected
   * Generate a walk
   * Display the walk to the user